The history of famous astronomers is really a history of the development of human civilization.

-The people listed here have all made important contributions to the development of astronomy but this list is by no means exhaustive and many more could be added but I hope it is useful for you.
+The people listed here have all made important contributions to the development of astronomy but this list is by no means exhaustive and many more could be added.
 It is ordered by year of birth.

 Famous astronomers of the classical period: 600 BC to the 1st Century AD – the ancient Greeks and Romans

 - One of the Seven Sages of Greece and recognized for being the first to advocate scientific thought – i.e. moving beyond mythology to instead explaining natural objects and phenomena through theories and hypotheses.

 - He predicted the solar eclipse of May 28, 585 BC, described the position of Ursa Minor and thought the constellation might be useful as a guide for navigation at sea.
 He calculated the duration of the year and the timings of the equinoxes and solstices.

 - The Greek fable The Astrologer who Fell into a Well is a story revolving around Thales falling into a well whilst looking at the stars.
 This is meant to teach a lesson about focusing on what’s far away might result in something closer tripping you up.

 - A student of Thales and another early proponent of scientific analysis of the universe.
 Anaximander was the first astronomer to consider the Sun as a huge mass and to estimate its distance from Earth.

 - He made the first detailed maps of the Earth and the sky and knew that the Earth was round and that it was free-floating and unsupported.
 He measured its circumference and was the first to put forward the idea that celestial bodies make full circles in their orbits.

 Pythagoras (569-475 B.C., Greek)